SheCodesAustralia/workshopcontent/content/django/08_make_it_dynamic/_index.md

 ![bootstrapstyle](images/bootstrap_style.png)

-Now let's go to admin http://127.0.0.1:8000/admin .
+Now let's go to admin http://127.0.0.1:8000/admin.
 Login with your superuser credentials.
-Remember in admin section [Go to the Admin Section Tutorial](../03_djanago_admin/03_djanago_admin.md) where we played around and added some bakery details?
+Remember in admin section (Chapter 7) where we played around and added some bakery details?
 It's time to add more and watch it come to life!

 That's all folks, you've built your first Django app.
 We're so proud of you!!!